MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-power-app-faq.md

 ## Why doesn't the bookable resource booking form show work order details like **Customer**, **Service**, and **Notes**?

 Sometimes you may not see the correct booking form.
-You may see the following:
+You may see the following result:

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the wrong from issue.](./media/mobile-2020-faq-wrong-booking-form.png)

 If you see something like the previous screenshot, you're viewing the booking form, and *not* the combined booking and work order form.

-To solve this issue, make sure the user you're logged in to the mobile app as has the **Field Service - Resource** security role.
+To solve this issue, make sure the user you're signed into the mobile app as has the **Field Service - Resource** security role.